tvhead63altcutoutw

 Frances's recording career really took off in the 50's.
 She began the decade at Capitol Records where she released a series of singles beginning with 'Night and Day.'
 "As far as Miss Faye remembers, she made one record for Decca around 1936, and an album a couple of years ago for some company whose name she is not even sure of.
 'This is the first time I've come out sounding like myself on a record,' Frances explains.
 'The other times they would hear me in a club, but when they would ask me to record they would make me close the piano, ask me to sing softly, tell me not to bang, and they didn't let me keep my shoes on.
 The Capitol date was different.
 All these strange men came in...Dave Dexter got them together-and I sat down and played 'Night and Day' for them and they dug the way I did it, and so we recorded it without rehearsal, without any arrangement.
 I had never done 'Night and Day' before in my life.
 The idea just came to me a couple of days before the session.
 And the other side, 'Tweet Tweet Tweetheart' was made the same way.
 They brought me a demonstration record two days before the session and I recorded it reading the words off the sheet music.
 I've made another session since then.
 This time I didn't go into the whipping room; Dave Cavanaugh wrote some arrangements and I didn't even play the piano on that session'" (Feather 12-31-52).
 Later, in 1953 when LP's were introduced, the album "No Reservations" was made from many of those singles.
 The cover features an illustration of a waiter and happy crowd with a tiny poodle-cut Frances way in the background downplaying her actual appearance.
 It is a great album with some very inventive Dave Cavanaugh arranging that showcased Faye's muscianship and on it Frances sings mostly memorable songs.
 However, there are a few novelty tunes such as 'Tweet Tweet Tweetheart', 'The Dummy Song,' and the newly discovered 'When Love Comes A-Knocking' that she was given to sing; and songs like that are why Frances said she left Capitol Records.

 After leaving Capitol, Frances moved to Bethlehem Records, a major jazz label of the 50's founded by Gus Wildi, where her photographic likeness never appeared on the front cover of the four albums she made for them.
 Young and gifted Bethlehem art director Burt Goldblatt did however create two terrific and now classic cartoon covers that truly captured the lively, expressive and unconventional character of Miss Faye.
 It was a wonderful association because Frances's recording work really blossomed at Bethlehem.
 She worked with terrific musicians (some of whom were even willing to record with her without credit due to contractual problems) such as Maynard Ferguson, Milt Bernhart, Frank Rosolino and Herbie Mann and most importantly conductor and arranger Russ Garcia and she really developed her sound.
 On "Relaxin'" ('which wasn't, it was terrifying' quipped Frances) Fran boldly and lovingly sang 'My Baby Just Cares for Me' not even implying but clearly stating that the object of her affection was a woman.
 And you believed her.
+At that label, she appeared on an ambitious concept album, "I recorded an album with Mel Torme called 'Porgy and Bess' And I was Bess and he was Porgy and it was a big drag.
+I wanted a tall fellow!"
+Each of her four projects there yeilded some unique sonic gems with big wonderful arrangements and performances.

 Gus Wildi recalled how Fran came to Bethlehem: "Frances Faye was approached by us, i.e. Red Clyde.
 No demo was made.
 After all, we were familiar with her work, and I trusted Red's judgment.
 Together with Red Clyde we visited her in her beautiful apartment on New York's 59th Street, overlooking Central Park.
 On the way to see her, Red wanted to sort of prepare me for the visit, stating that Fran was very "down to earth" and at times disposed to use some good old four-letter words as part of her conversation, which at that time one did not expect to hear as often as today.
 Well, none of this happened at all!
 Fran was an impeccable and charming hostess.
 Frankly, I was impressed with her as a human being...Red Clyde, Russ Garcia and wives saw each other socially.
 Red Clyde in his capacity as A & R man, I assume, brought Russ and Frances together...
 Bethlehem gave its artists total artistic freedom."
 According to Burt Goldblatt, " She was wild.
 I never had a chance to have a conversation with her.
 I was at the recording sessions.
 I always went to rehearsals or recording sessions when I made a cover.
 I was not paid to do that.
 Many designers did not know anything about or have a feeling for the music they were packaging.
 I always wanted to know.
 The Faye covers were cut out paper.
 The A-line dress is exactly what she was wearing that day.
 I went to my studio and just worked from memory.
 She was wild.
 She would bounce things off the wall.
 She got the drummer so pissed off that I thought he'd hit her with his cymbal or something.
 He walked out of the session and they could not persuade him to come back.
 They had to find another drummer at the very last minute."